PayToUse/malody-custom-charts/README.md

 # Instructions

 Download the charts you want, extract it, and move it to "/data/malody/Beatmap/".
-This one is for supported devices for malody.
+This one is for mobile and tablet devices for malody for it to work

 # Suggestions